-French: Your Key to a Career in Health and Social Services in Quebec
+French: Your Key to a Career in Health and Psychosocial Services in Quebec

-Are you studying Health or Social Services at McGill?
-The French Language Centre (FLC), in collaboration with Dialogue McGill, offers a non-degree program in French as Second Language (FRSL) specifically designed for your future professional environment.
-The goal : to help you communicate more effectively in French in your workplace.
+Are you studying Health or Psychosocial Services at McGill?
+The French Language Centre (FLC), in collaboration with Dialogue McGill, offers a non-degree French as a Second Language (FSL) program in French for Specific Purposes (FSP), specifically designed for your future professional environment.
+Our goal : to help you communicate more effectively in French in your workplace.

 Eligibility

-To take FRSL courses in the field of health and social services, you must be enrolled in one of the following faculties or programs:
+To take FRSL courses in the field of health and psychosocial services, you must be enrolled in one of the following faculties or programs:

 Don't speak French yet?
 We do not offer beginner-level courses, but we invite you to begin your learning with a beginner-level course offered by the FLC.